bystrano/bash-args/README.md

   - subcmd2.sh
 ```

+To document, and define the options and arguments of the subcommands, simply
-You can then write metadatas in the first comment blocks of the subcommands,
+write metadatas in the first comment blocks of the subcommands, just like in the
-just like in the main script.
-It allows you to document, and define the options
-and arguments of the subcommands.
+main script.

 The options defined in the main script are valid for all subcommands, while
 options defined in a subcommand are specific to this subcommand.

-Following this structure gives you the following features :

-- The subcommands are listed in the main commands' help.
-- You can get a help page for a specific command by typing `main-script.sh help
-  subcmd1`, or `main-script.sh subcmd1 --help`.
-- Auto-completion for the subcommands and their options and arguments.